-The Clackamas River

-Water Providers

-(CRWP) are a coalition

-of the municipal water

-providers on the

-Clackamas River that are

-working together on water

-resource Issues.
-The purpose of

-the organization is to collectively

-fund and coordinate efforts

-regarding water resource

-planning and management,

-water conservation and the

-development of the Clackamas

-River on a sustainable basis.

-For more Information regarding

-Individual CRWP members and

-their water service areas go to

-www.clackamasproviders.org and

-at the top of the page click on

-"About Us."
+The Clackamas River Water Providers IN DID (CRWP) are a coalition of the municipal water providers on the Clackamas River that are working together on water resource issues.
+The purpose of the organization is to collectively the organization is to collectively fund and coordinate efforts regarding water resource planning and management, water conservation and the development of the Clackamas River on a sustainable basis.
+For more information regarding individual CRMP members and Individual CRWP members and their water service areas go to www.clackamasproviders.org and at the top of the page click on "About Us."